keanehauck/keanehauck.github.io/collections/_posts/2024-06-24-tf2-strategy.md

 ## Macro-level strategies

-ow might be a good time to describe exactly how a match is won.
+Now might be a good time to describe exactly how a match is won.
 Each Sixes match is played on TF2 maps that contain a total of 5 control points.
 Each